litek/node-dbal/README.md

 Adds a .run method to execute queries directly.

 ### instance.acquire(callback)
 Acquires connection from pool.
-Returns client and callback to return connection to pool.
+Returns client with callback to return connection to pool.

 ### instance.query(query, [params], callback)
 Executes query and returns result, releasing connection back to the pool.